 An abandonment of an invention to the public may be evinced by the conduct of the inventor at any time, even within the two years named in the law.
-The effect of the law is that no such consequence will necessarily follow from the invention being in public use or on sale, with the inventor's consent and allowance, at any time within two years before his application; but that, if the invention is in public use or on sale prior to that time, it will be conclusive evidence of abandonment, and the patent will be void.
+The effect of the law is that no such consequence will necessarily follow from the invention being in public use or on sale, with the City of Elizabeth: 97 U.S. 126 (1878)

+inventor's consent and allowance, at any time within two years before his application; but that, if the invention is in public use or on sale prior to that time, it will be conclusive evidence of abandonment, and the patent will be void.